mauriciolg90/aivo_test/README.md

 Then, you can make queries using a client like Postman or Curl.
 The easiest way is to write the URL on any browser:

 ```
-# Replace the 'index' parameter for an value greater than 0:
+# Replace the 'index' parameter with a value greater than 0:
 http://localhost:5000/countries/sw_lifs_gt/<float:index>

 # For example: